 Step away from the skim milk and put down that low-fat cheese.
 The latest research turns old advice on its head by concluding that full-fat dairy may be better for your health than skim and low-fat varieties.

 Health experts have been advising dairy consumers for years that fat is the enemy so in order to enjoy a healthy, balanced diet, people should opt for low-fat or fat-free dairy whenever possible.
 Most school lunch programs have removed all forms of whole milk from their menus, offering students only low-fat white or chocolate versions instead.
 But even after heeding this advice, Americans aren't getting any trimmer.
-And two new studies may give some inkling as to why.
+And three new studies may give some inkling as to why.

 Add this finding to another recent study published in the American Journal of Nutrition that looked at the effects of full- and low-fat dairy on obesity.
 This study followed 18,438 women and found that those who consumed full-fat dairy products were 8 percent less likely to be overweight or obese than the women who ate low-fat or no-fat dairy varieties.